27th Annual Wisconsin Crisis Intervention Conference

 • One 4'x8' skirted table designed for table-top exhibits

-• In-Person and Virtual access to more than 600 consumers and family members, administrators, front-line workers, and community professionals involved in crisis intervention.
+• Access to more than 600 consumers and family members, administrators, front-line workers, and community professionals involved in crisis intervention.

-*Once booth space is secured, UWSP will follow up with your company representative in late August or early September to determine who will be utilizing the complimentary registration.
-Exhibitors that register on or after Saturday, August 26, 2023, are not guaranteed inclusion in print materials.
-Booth space may still be available on or after Saturday, August 26, 2023; however, exhibit space is limited and is available on a first-come, first-served basis.
-Please contact uwspce-conf@uwsp.edu for more information.
+*After securing sponsorship, UWSP will contact your company representative in late August or early September to identify who will use the complimentary registration(s).
+Sponsorships obtained on or after August 26, 2024, are not guaranteed to be included in printed materials.
+Sponsorships and booth spaces might still be available after this date, but exhibit space is limited and assigned on a first-come, first-served basis.
+For more information, please email uwspce-conf@uwsp.edu.

 Exhibit Booths are non-refundable.